-Pupil Acceptable Use Agreement Form

-Huntingdon Academy Acceptable Use Agreement - Pupil
+HUNTINGDON Academy Acceptable Use Agreement - Pupil

 I, with my parents/carers, have read and understood the Acceptable Use Agreement (AUA).

 I agree to follow the AUA when:

-I use Huntingdon Academy systems and devices, both on and offsite I use my own devices in Huntingdon Academy when allowed, including mobile phones, gaming devices, and cameras I use my own equipment out of the Academy, in a way that is related to me being a member of the Huntingdon Academy community, including communicating with other members of the Academy or accessing Huntingdon Academy email, learning or website.
+- 1. I use HUNTINGDON Academy systems and devices, both on and offsite - 2.
+I use my own devices in HUNTINGDON Academy when allowed, including mobile phones, gaming devices, and cameras - 3.
+I use my own equipment out of the Academy, in a way that is related to me being a member of the HUNTINGDON Academy community, including communicating with other members of the Academy or learning or website.

-NameSigned
+Name Signed

 Class Date

-Parent's/Carer's Name
+Parent's/Carer's Name (If appropriate)

-Parent's/Carer's Signature ( If appropriate )
+Parent's/Carer's Signature (If appropriate)

 Date